Mirza Varešanović

 Mirza Varešanović (born 31 May 1972) is a Bosnian professional football manager and former player.

 During his playing career, which spanned nearly 15 years, he competed in Bosnia and Herzegovina, France, Greece, Turkey and Austria, playing in France for Bordeaux and in Greece for Olympiacos among others.
 He was the first Bosnian to play in France.
 Varešanović also played for the Bosnia and Herzegovina national team in the late 1990s and early 2000s.

 In 2010, he started working as a manager.
 During his managerial career, Varešanović managed hometown club Sarajevo on two occasions, Velež Mostar, Olimpik, the Bosnia and Herzegovina U18 national team and Tuzla City.

 Club career

 Varešanović started his career with hometown club Sarajevo, breaking into the first team in 1991, but getting only limited playing time.
 With the start of the Bosnian War, competitive football in the country halted and Sarajevo became a touring club.
 During one of these tours, Varešanović was spotted by Bordeaux scouts, and he quickly joined the French team.

 A year later he made a move to Olympiacos, spending two seasons with the Greek outfit.
-With Olympiacos, he won the Superleague Greece in the seasons 1996–97 and 1997–98.
+With Olympiacos, he won the Super League Greece in the seasons 1996–97 and 1997–98.
 He next moved to Turkish Süper Lig side Bursaspor, who he would go on to represent on two separate occasions.

 In 2002 while back at Sarajevo, Varešanović won the 2001–02 Bosnian Cup.
 He concluded his playing career with Sarajevo in 2004.